NNK-KALI/pingme/README.md

 # pingme

-A telegram bot to ping u with a secrect code.\n
+A telegram bot to ping u with a secrect code.<br>
 Deploy to heroku